cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/how-to-guides.md

 ---
-title: "Tips & Tricks"
+title: "How to Guides"
-linkTitle: "Tips & Tricks"
+linkTitle: "How to Guides"
 weight: 30
 ---